privacyidea/privacyidea/doc/periodictask/index.rst

 .. index:: periodic task, recurring task

 Starting with version 2.23, privacyIDEA comes with the ability to define periodically recurring tasks in the Web UI.
-Currently, the primary purpose of such tasks is to periodically collect statistical information, but in the future they might be useful to automatically perform cleanups on the database level.
+The purpose of such tasks is to periodically execute certain processes automatically.
+The administrator defines which tasks should be executed using task modules.
+Currently there are task modules for simple statistics and for handling recorded events.
+Further task modules can be added easily.

-As privacyIDEA is a web application, it does not actually execute the defined periodic tasks.
+As privacyIDEA is a web application, it can not actually execute the defined periodic tasks itself.
 For that, privacyIDEA comes with a script ``privacyidea-cron`` which must be invoked by the system cron daemon.
 This can, for example, be achieved by creating a file ``/etc/cron.d/privacyidea`` with the following contents (this is done automatically by the Ubuntu package)::

 	 */5 * * * *	privacyidea	privacyidea-cron run_scheduled -c

-This would tell the system cron daemon to invoke the ``privacyidea-cron`` script every five minutes.
-At each invocation, the ``privacyidea-cron`` script would determine which tasks should be executed and execute the scheduled tasks.
+This tells the system cron daemon to invoke the ``privacyidea-cron`` script every five minutes.
+At each invocation, the ``privacyidea-cron`` script determines which tasks should be executed and execute the scheduled tasks.
 The ``-c`` option tells the script to be quiet and only print to stderr in case of an error (see :ref:`periodictask_cron`).

-Periodic tasks can be managed in the WebUI by navigating to *Config* and *Periodic Tasks*:
+Periodic tasks can be managed in the WebUI by navigating to *Config->Periodic Tasks*:

 .. figure:: periodictasks.png